O-Schell/OSH/README.md

 ### Idea
 The main idea: bring together open source to build the best environnement for users and devs The method:
-- Create a network[^1] of strong links (integrations, links, etc...) between already existing and popular projects to encourage users to use these projects and facilate the life of those who already use them
+- Create a network of strong links (integrations, links, etc...) between already existing and popular projects to encourage users to use these projects and facilate the life of those who already use them
 - Bring to spotlight creative & ingenious active projects burried deep.
 Supporting & integrating them into the network
 - Make a hub system to provide a place with all the informations/data/links/etc on